Azure/Enterprise-Scale/workloads/ARO/README.md

 Firewall configuration documented [here](https://docs.microsoft.com/en-us/azure/openshift/howto-restrict-egress) needs to be applied by the Platform/NetOps team in Azure Firewall (or third party NVA) in the connectivity subscription.

+It is essential your firewall can resolve DNS names so its can resolve the endpoints needed by Azure RedHat Openshift.
+Specific steps for Azure Firewall are here https://docs.microsoft.com/en-us/azure/firewall/dns-settings

 ## Deploy Azure Red Hat OpenShift using Azure CLI

 The following command should be executed by the **landing zone user**, which will deploy the new ARO cluster into an existing landing zone VNet.